awsdocs/nice-dcv-admin-guide/doc_source/what-is-dcv.md

 ## How NICE DCV Works<a name="what-is-dcv-how"></a>

-In a typical NICE DCV scenario, a graphic\-intensive application, such as a 3D modeling or computer\-aided design application, is hosted on a high\-performance server that provides a high\-end GPU, fast I/O capabilities, and large amounts of memory\.
-The **NICE DCV server** software is installed and configured on the server and it is used to create a secure session\.
-You use a **NICE DCV client** to remotely connect to the session and use the application hosted on the server\.
-The server uses its hardware to perform the high\-performance processing required by the hosted application\.
-The **NICE DCV server** software compresses the visual output of the hosted application and streams it back to you as an encrypted pixel stream\.
-Your **NICE DCV client** receives the compressed pixel stream, decrypts it, and then outputs it to your local display\.
+To use NICE DCV, install the NICE DCV server software on a server\.
+The NICE DCV server software is used to create a secure [session](https://docs.aws.amazon.com/dcv/latest/adminguide/managing-sessions.html)\.
+You install and run your applications on the server\.
+The server uses its hardware to perform the high\-performance processing that the installed applications require\.
+Your users access the application by remotely connecting to the session using a NICE DCV client application\.
+When the connection is established, the NICE DCV server software compresses the visual output of the application and streams it back to the client application in an encrypted pixel stream\.
+The client application receives the compressed pixel stream, decrypts it, and then outputs it to the local display\.

 ## Features of NICE DCV<a name="what-is-dcv-features"></a>

 NICE DCV offers the following features:
-+ **Enables collaboration** — It provides sessions that support multiple collaborative clients\.
-Sessions are dynamic and clients can connect and disconnect at any time during the session\.
-+ **Supports GPU sharing** \(Linux NICE DCV servers only\) — Enables you to share one or more physical GPUs between multiple virtual sessions running on a Linux NICE DCV server\.
-+ **Supports H\.264\-based encoding** — It uses H\.264\-based video compression and encoding to reduce bandwidth consumption\.
-+ **Supports NVIDIA GRID** — It uses the latest NVIDIA Grid SDK technologies, such as NVIDIA H\.264 hardware encoding, to improve performance and reduce system load\.
-Requires an NVIDIA GRID compatible GPU\.
-+ **Shares the entire desktop** — It uses the high\-performance NICE DCV protocol to share full control of the entire desktop\.
++ **Shares the entire desktop** — Uses the high\-performance NICE DCV protocol to share full control of the entire remote desktop\.
-+ **Supports NVIDIA vGPU technology** — It uses the NVIDIA virtual GPU \(vGPU\) technology to simplify the deployment of Windows virtual machines and to support GPU sharing\.
-Requires an NVIDIA GRID compatible GPU\.
-+ **Supports lossless quality video compression** \- It supports lossless quality video compression when the network and processor conditions allow\.
-+ **Transport images only** — It transports rendered images as pixels instead of geometry and scene information\.
++ **Transport images only** — Transports rendered images as pixels instead of geometry and scene information\.
 This provides an additional layer of security as no proprietary customer information is sent over the network\.
-+ **Adapts compression levels** — It automatically adapts the video compression levels based on the network's available bandwidth and latency\.
-+ **Supports smart card remotization** — It provides seamless access to local smart cards using the Personal Computer/Smart Card \(PC/SC\) interface\.
-Smart cards can be used for encrypting emails, signing documents, and authenticating against remote systems\.
-Requires the native Windows NICE DCV client and a Linux NICE DCV server\.
++ **Supports H\.264\-based encoding** — Uses H\.264\-based video compression and encoding to reduce bandwidth consumption\.
++ **Supports lossless quality video compression** \- Supports lossless quality video compression when the network and processor conditions allow\.
-+ **Matches display layouts** — It automatically adapts the server's screen resolution and display layout to match the size of the client window\.
++ **Matches display layouts** — Automatically adapts the server's screen resolution and display layout to match the size of the client window\.
++ **Supports multi\-screen** — Lets you expand the session desktop across up to four monitors\.
++ **Adapts compression levels** — Automatically adapts the video compression levels based on the network's available bandwidth and latency\.
++ **Enables collaboration** — Provides dynamic sessions that support multiple collaborative clients\.
+Clients can connect and disconnect at any time during the session\.
++ **Supports multiple sessions per server** \(Linux NICE DCV servers only\) — Supports multiple virtual sessions per Linux NICE DCV server to maximize cost savings\.
++ **Supports GPU sharing** \(Linux NICE DCV servers only\) — Lets you share one or more physical GPUs between multiple virtual sessions running on a Linux NICE DCV server\.
++ **Supports USB, smart card, and stylus remotization** — Lets you use your peripherals in a NICE DCV session just like you would on your local computer\.
++ **Supports audio in and out, printing, and copy and paste** — Lets you perform these key actions between the session and your local computer\.
++ **Supports file transfer** — Lets you transfer files between the session and your local computer\.
-+ **Provides an HTML5 client** \- It offers an HTML5 client that can be used with any modern web browser on Windows and Linux\.
++ **Provides an HTML5 client** \- Offers an HTML5 client that can be used with any modern web browser on Windows and Linux\.
-+ **Supports modern Linux desktop environments** —It supports modern Linux desktops, such as Gnome 3 on RHEL 7\.
++ **Supports modern Linux desktop environments** — Supports modern Linux desktops, such as Gnome 3 on RHEL 7\.

 ## NICE DCV Requirements<a name="what-is-dcv-requirements"></a>